wfox5812/2140_Final_Project/README.md

             -y_position

 4. What libraries and tools will you need to learn to use?
+    We will be importing PyGame.
+PyGame has many different features such as creating a border for your game, tracking direction and speed, tracking the key you press, sprites, and so on.
+Since we are making a tank game with walls, enemy tanks, and projectiles, we will need to learn how all of these will intereact with each other.
+We may need to import the random library and/or time library to track the time

 5. Identify the highest-priority features, the medium-priority features, and the lowest-priority features for your project.
+    Highest-priority features:
+        1. Game board
+        2. Tank objects
+        3. Movement

+    Medium-priority features:
+        1. Projectiles
+        2. Collisions

+    Lowest-priority features:
+        1. Score
+        2. Losing a life